SapitoSucio/froggo-guides/docs/script_commands.md

 > Notice that you ***absolutely*** have to create pet eggs with this command.
 If you try
-> to give a pet egg with 'getitem', pet data will not be created by the char
+> to give a pet egg with `getitem`, pet data will not be created by the char
 > server and the egg will disappear when anyone tries to hatch it.